gemini-hlsw/checklists/app/assets/about.md

 - Checklists can be closed.
 A closed checklist cannot be edited anymore
 - Added Report showing a monthly summary
+- Elements on the template can be moved up and down
 - Show About box with change log
 - Support themes
 - A nicer multiline input for checklist comments